SunTzunami/SunTzunami/readme.md

  </ol></p>
  <h4>Space and Light: High School Comp-sci Project</h4>
   <p>
-Back in high school, I wasn't particularly fond of computer science before I worked on this project as it seemed too abstract for my taste.
-This project gave me an opportunity to apply what I'd learned over the course of the subject.
+Back in high school, I wasn't particularly fond of computer science as it was too abstract for my taste.
+This project gave me an opportunity to apply what I'd learned over the course of the subject and this was the first time that I enjoyed programming.
 <table>
    <tr>
       <td><img src="https://raw.githubusercontent.com/SunTzunami/Space_and_Light/master/Demo/dispersion.gif" height="240" width="320"></td>